CAROL Bike 2 Review and Discount Code

 Before you start your chosen workout, you can select music, on-screen instructions and even use Bluetooth earbuds.

 There are clear instructions on the tablet screen that show what you’ve achieved and countdowns to the next effort.
-‘Chilled’ messages periodically tell you to ease up in the recoveries…a welcome change from being badgered to try harder in the hard bits!
+‘Chilled’ messages periodically tell you to ease up in the recoveries…a welcome change from being badgered into trying harder in the hard bits!

 The top of the screen sometimes also shows guided breathing for the recovery periods.
 This is surprisingly difficult but worth persevering with as guided breathing can improve your HRV (see HRV4Biofeedback for more on breathing and HRV).